-She writes a popular newsletter about about personal development, habit change, leadership, work, and growth.
+She writes a popular newsletter about about personal development, behavior change, and leadership.

 Featured projects and work: